 As Audrey Hepburn once said, “to plant a garden is to believe in tomorrow.”
-Philly is a busy city so you might not think there are a lot of gardens or nature patches to visit, but there are in fact many lovely places where you can admire nature’s beauty in the city.
+Philly is a busy city so you might not think there are a lot of gardens or nature patches to visit, but there are in fact many lovely places where you can admire nature’s beauty in and around the city.
 Get a breath of fresh air at these green and floral gardens, and smell the roses… literally!

 Established in 1922, what began as a property purchase by Dr. Barnes and his wife soon transformed into a lush oasis.
 While Dr. Barnes focused on his art collection, his wife, Laura Barnes personally spearheaded the project of creating a beautiful garden.
 Indeed, she did just that.

 This 12-acre space quickly became the home of over 2,500 varieties of plants!
 At this arboretum you’ll be able to visit their lilac collection, peony collection, magnolia collection, as well as discover rare trees, a hosta garden, and a medicinal plant garden.
 Located 8 miles from Philly, this haven amongst a busy city is the escape you need!

 Located in the Chestnut Hill section of Philly, with more than 13,000 plants from 30 countries, Morris Arboretum is a botanical dream.
 Open year-round, Morris Arboretum is home to beautiful seasonal displays.
 From July to September, the hydrangeas, the butterfly bushes, the chaste trees, the golden-rain trees, as well at the rose garden are in bloom.
 The holiday season brings a beautiful display of poinsettas as well as their gorgeous Holiday Garden Railway, a stunning replica of miniature Philly landmarks.